AdityaKumar-Tiwari/CodeClause_FaceLogin/README.md

 # CodeClause_FaceLogin
-Enhanced login security by implementing a real-time face login solution.
+This application is used to Enhanced login security by implementing a real-time face login solution.